 Salary and Employment Outlook

 The employment outlook for professionals who care for animals is generally strong.
-The U.S. Bureau of Labor Statistics (BLS) predicted a 12% growth in the number of veterinarian jobs between 2012 and 2022, which is about average growth rate for all professions combined (www.bls.gov).
-Veterinary technicians were expected to see a 30% rate of growth for that same period.
+The U.S. Bureau of Labor Statistics (BLS) predicted a 9% growth in the number of veterinarian jobs between 2014 and 2024, which is faster than average growth rate for all professions combined (www.bls.gov).
+Veterinary technicians were expected to see a 19% rate of growth for that same period.